marcsze/swc_introGIT_lesson/README.md

 ### Preamble

 This repository contains all the material needed as well as a description and walkthrough of all the different topics that will be covered during the session.
+Some places where extra help can be found are [here](https://help.github.com/) and [here](https://guides.github.com/).

 ### Obtaining Example Data Set